 - Course Planning, Placement and Recommendation Form

-- Advisee folders (sent to department when student declares major).
+- Advisee files (sent to department when student declares major).

 - Copies of the following are sent routinely to pre-major advisers and to the departmental adviser for declared majors: